 In September 2006, the FASB issued SFAS 157, Fair Value Measurement.
 The new standard applies whenever other standards require or permit assets or liabilities to be measured at fair value.
 This Statement defines fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements.
 This statement is effective for financial statements issued for fiscal years beginning after November 15, 2007.
-The Company does not believe that the adoption of SFAS 157 will have a material impact on its consolidated financial position, results of operation or cash flows.
+The adoption of SFAS 157 for financial assets and liabilities did not have a material impact on its consolidated financial position, results of operation or cash flows.
+FSP FAS 157-2 delayed the effective date for non-financial assets and liabilities to fiscal years beginning after November 15, 2008.
+Adoption of SFAS 157 for non-financial assets and liabilities will not have a material impact on the Company's consolidated financial position, results of operations or cash flows.